frunox/frunox.github.io/README.md

 THe goals where reached by:

-- Replacing <div> tags in the original HTML code with semantic tags to provide better readibility and understanding of what the various elements and blocks of code represent.
-A <main> tag was placed around the key content.
+- Replacing 'div' tags in the original HTML code with semantic tags to provide better readibility and understanding of what the various elements and blocks of code represent.
+A 'main' tag was placed around the key content.
 Comments were added to make the code understandable.

 - Organizing the HTML code to flow in manner consistent with the content as viewed in the browser.